-The UK government seems to accept that, in principle, there might be a payment involved.
+The UK government accepts that there might be a payment involved.
 But not on the scale of it.

-There have been no official figures from either side.
-But there are indications of what types of thing Brussels thinks the UK should be paying for.
+There have been no official figures from either the UK or EU so far.

 Researchers have speculated previously what the size of the demand might be, and €60 billion is within the range of several of the estimates so far.